History of Utopian Communities: Past and Present

 Outside the Classroom

-Outside the classroom, students will visit communes, monasteries, religious retreats, and former utopian communities.
-The community will take a trip to Lancaster County, Pennsylvania to visit with Amish communities, as well as Philadelphia over fall break to visit with a modern urban utopian community.
-In the spring semester, they will conduct interviews with members of a chosen utopian community and have the opportunity to live and work in that community for up to a week.
+Outside the classroom, students visited communes, monasteries, religious retreats, and former utopian communities.
+The community took a trip to Lancaster County, Pennsylvania to visit with Amish communities, as well as Philadelphia over fall break to visit with a modern urban utopian community.
+In the spring semester, they conducted interviews with members of a chosen utopian community and had the opportunity to live and work in that community for up to a week.

-Students will write a social contract and experiment with mutually agreed upon rules to live by in the residence hall.
+Students wrote a social contract and experiment with mutually agreed upon rules to live by in the residence hall.

 Research and Capstone Project

-For this SSIR course, students will design their own capstone experience that includes group externships.
-Each proposed project would consist of groups of two to four students who either:
+For this SSIR course, students designed their own capstone experience that included group externships.
+Each proposed project consisted of groups of two to four students who either:

-- Elect to live outside UR with selected communities for an intensive period, or
+- Elected to live outside UR with selected communities for an intensive period, or

-- Visit with them on a regular basis throughout the spring semester
+- Visited with them on a regular basis throughout the spring semester

-The project must consist of students spending at least 50 hours with the community they select.
-The research and planning for this capstone experience will be put forth in a proposal format outlining the project in the fall semester.
-Students have access to $1,000–$1,200 per student to support the project.
+The project had to consist of students spending at least 50 hours with the community they select.
+The research and planning for this capstone experience was presented in a proposal format outlining the project in the fall semester.
+Students had access to $1,000–$1,200 per student to support the project.